Parliamentary initiatives

 On 12 May 2021, the Federal Council commented on the interpellation.
 It referred to activities and the promotion of the Confederation in the field of music, but at the same time explained that it could not pursue any non-coordinated measures in the international field.
 According to the Federal Council, there are no precise figures on the economic importance of Swiss music production measured in terms of music consumption on online platforms.
 Furthermore, the Federal Council explained the efforts in the film sector in favour of an investment obligation amounting to 4% of gross revenues for Swiss and foreign television broadcasters and online platforms, which are to be used for the promotion of Swiss films.
 In the music sector, however, other models should be examined, since the music platforms do not act as producers but as distributors.

-19.482 Parliamentary initiative NR Fabio Regazzi
+19.482 Parliamentary initiative NC Fabio Regazzi

 Excluding SMEs from media tax